 7th January 2020: E-Invoice APIs released

 01st January 2020: CBIC prescribed schema for e-invoices under GST as per GST Notification 02/2020-Central Tax, dt.
 01-01-2020.
 CGST Rules were updated to notify the e-invoice fields in the form GST INV-01.
-Also the E-Invoice API specifications and guidance were released by the NIC- National Informatics Centre who has developed the first IRP system,
+Also the E-Invoice API specification and guidance were released by the NIC- National Informatics Centre who has developed the first IRP system,

 13th December 2019: